Bonebreaker: Powers and abilities

 Like the other members of the Reavers, Bonebreaker is a cyborg and has bionic implants that augment strength, stamina, and reflexes beyond the levels of a normal human.

 Bonebreaker's legs have been replaced with a motorized chassis that drives on tank treads.
 It is outfitted with anti-aircraft weapons, missile launchers, and machine guns.
 Bonebreaker's upper torso can be removed from the chassis.

 Other versions

-Ultimate Marvel

-Bonebreaker appears in the Ultimate Marvel comic Ultimate Spider-Man #91 as a mutant cyborg with a snake-like body who hunts other mutants.
+An alternate universe version of Bonebreaker appears in Ultimate Spider-Man #91.
+This version is a mutant cyborg with a snake-like body.